-With a .eco domain people, businesses and organizations can show their commitment to positive environmental change.
-Is there a way to get more involved in the .eco community and support the idea and the organization and community behind it even more?
+With a .eco domain people, businesses and organisations can show their commitment to positive environmental change.
+Is there a way to get more involved in the .eco community and support the idea and the organisation and community behind it even more?

 Ultimately this has to be a community of action, so while the .eco profile displays what you’re doing, you also need to do it!
 People using .eco domains can rest assured that we’re trying to build a trusted domain that they can be proud of.
 If they have ideas, we’re always happy to hear them.